GACE Teacher Leadership Scores

 Each task in the assessment is scored by two raters, so the individual task scores are combined into a total score.
 The possible score range for each task that is able to be scored is 2–8.
 The total number of points that can be earned in the assessment is 48.
 Tasks that cannot be scored are Nonscorable.

-Your score report will include the total score for each task as well as the composite score of all six tasks.
+Your score report for the Original Format will include the total score for each task as well as the composite score of all six tasks.

 - Rubric for Task 1